jason900227/Bandwidth_test/README.md

 # Bandwidth_test
 A lightweight TCP bandwidth measurement tool written in C, designed to measure network throughput between two endpoints.

-It supports upstream, downstream, and bidirectional testing, and displays per-second bandwidth intervals along with a final summary on both client and server sides.
+It supports upstream, downstream, and both (upstream + downstream) testing, and displays per-second bandwidth intervals along with a final summary on both client and server sides.

 ## 1. Project Structure
 ```